searchspring/snap/packages/snap-logger/README.md

 ```

 ## `setMode` method
-The efault logging mode is `production`.
+The default logging mode is `production`.

 When set to production, logs using `dev` will not be visible.
 This also includes `image`, `imageText`, `debug`, and `profile`.